9 Oakland Nicknames and the Reasons for Them

 Bright Side of the Bay

-Connected to San Francisco via the Oakland Bay Bridge, one of the top landmarks in Oakland, this city is also far more affordable than San Fran.
-This is true for both locals and tourists.
+Connected to San Francisco by the Oakland Bay Bridge, one of the city's most recognizable landmarks, Oakland is also generally more affordable than San Francisco for both residents and visitors.

 Brooklyn of the West

-And the similarities don't end there, either.
-Oakland's arts, food, and cultural scene is thriving, making the city popular with the younger generation.
-If you're a fan of the Brooklyn area of New York, skipping Oakland would be criminal when in San Francisco.
+The similarities do not stop there.
+Oakland's arts, food, and cultural scenes are thriving, making the city popular with younger generations.
+If you enjoy Brooklyn in New York, skipping Oakland when visiting the Bay Area would be a missed opportunity.

 Bump City